Pediatric Surgery

 HPS is hypertrophy of the pyloric muscle producing gastric outlet obstruction.
 It classically presents in a first-born male infant aged 3–6 weeks with progressive, projectile, non-bilious, post-prandial vomiting and an insatiable appetite afterward (the "hungry vomiter").
 Incidence is ~2–4 per 1000 live births.
 Family history and erythromycin exposure are risk factors.

-Diagram of hypertrophic pyloric stenosis showing thickened pyloric muscle narrowing the gastric outlet
+Ultrasound image of hypertrophic pyloric stenosis showing thickened pyloric muscle and elongated pyloric channel

 Diagnosis